 There is no national screening programme for lung cancer in the UK.
 Find out why this is and about research into this subject.

 Find out about the tests used to diagnose lung cancer.

-The stage of a cancer means how big it is and whether it has spread.
+Find out about tests to check the size of a lung cancer and whether it has spread.